-I’m a artist interested in capturing moments related to my own life through drawings, paintings and monotypes.
-Mark making and exploring color remain formal concerns and a starting point, but my main goal is narration.
+I’m a artist interested in capturing moments linked to my own life through drawings, paintings printmaking and small sculptures.
+Mark-making and exploring color remain formal concerns and a starting point, but my main goal is narration.
 Narration of a story, a poem, an experience.
-There are themes that return again and again in my head: an obsession with unidentifiable birds, places of the heart, a continuum of grief and the awkwardness of being human.
+There are themes that return again and again in my head: an obsession with unidentifiable birds, places of the heart, the continuum of grief and that feeling of inadequacy found while being human.

 In the spring of 2020 I relocated my studio and life to New London, Connecticut from Seattle, Washington, returning to the East Coast after a two-decade absence.

 Thank you to those in the past who left generous bread crumbs of kind words about us across the internet :

 Harold Hollingsworth: Pale Sun

 Sidebar: this is what I’m interested in, although this article ‘Why Old Women Have Replaced Young Men as the Art World’s Darlings‘ is a fantastic update on those concerns.